deephaven/deephaven-plugin-json/README.md

-# Deephaven Plugin for json
+# DEPRECATED

+Please use the monorepo at https://github.com/deephaven/deephaven-plugins

 The Deephaven Plugin for json.